Things to Do at Cabot Tower

 The Rooms

-Newfoundland and Labrador's premier cultural facility featuring provincial museum, art gallery, and archives
+Newfoundland's premier cultural facility housing the provincial museum, art gallery, and archives with extensive local history exhibits

 Quidi Vidi Village

-Picturesque fishing village with traditional wooden houses, craft brewery, and artisan shops
+Charming fishing village with traditional Newfoundland architecture, local brewery, and artisan shops

 Cape Spear Lighthouse

-Easternmost point in North America featuring a historic lighthouse and dramatic coastal scenery
+North America's easternmost point featuring a historic lighthouse and dramatic coastal scenery

 Water Street